On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations

-In Section~\ref{section:generalizing}, we present activation functions that are valid for any~$\X \subseteq \Xsub$.
-Moreover, some of the ILS cuts associated with these activation functions use trivially valid recourse lower bounds (such as~$\mc{Q}(R)$ or~$\mc{Q}(\bar{x})$), and they already guarantee item~\ref{item:framework_b}.
-Although there may be exponentially many such inequalities, they can be separated easily for integer vectors~$\bar{x} \in \X \cap \Z^E$.
-Therefore, without any extra work, this already yields a branch-and-cut algorithm for solving problem~\ref{problem:vrpr}
+In Section~\ref{section:generalizing}, we revisit the partial-route-based Formulation~\eqref{formulation:partial_route} and formally establish its validity for a general recourse function~$\mc{Q}$.
+We also generalize the partial route inequalities using the notion of recourse disaggregation introduced here.
+The resulting approach relies on trivially valid recourse lower bounds (such as~$\mc{Q}(R)$ or~$\mc{Q}(\bar{x})$), which ensure the above item~\ref{item:framework_b}.
+Although there may be exponentially many such inequalities, they can be separated efficiently for integer vectors~$\bar{x} \in \X \cap \Z^E$, yielding a branch-and-cut algorithm without additional assumptions on~$\mc{Q}$ or~$\X$.

-Although correct, the previously described algorithm may converge slowly.
-To improve the performance, one can derive \mbox{problem-specific} recourse lower bounds (item~\ref{item:framework_a2}) for some of the ILS cuts presented in the next section.
-This is the approach we take when applying our framework to solve problem~$\vrpr(\Qc, \Xcvrp)$ in Section~\ref{section:application_vrpsd}, where the main focus is on deriving strong recourse lower bounds.
+However, the described algorithm may converge slowly.
+To improve performance, in Section~\ref{section:generalizing} we also generalize the set cuts from the DL-shaped method using the concept of recourse disaggregation.
+Section~\ref{section:application_vrpsd} then derives \mbox{problem-specific} recourse lower bounds (item~\ref{item:framework_a2}) for the partial route and set cuts introduced in Section~\ref{section:generalizing}.